Junaid7000/Python/README.md

 # Python
 Scripts written in python

-email.py script can be used to send email with attachment
+email.py script can be used to send email via gmail with attachment